-- Completion of an Application for Dual Enrollment Packet.
+- Completion of the Application for Dual Enrollment Packet.

-- Student must have either the appropriate ACT or SAT or college placement exam (ACCUPLACER) score(s) to place into eligible courses.
+- Student must have either the appropriate ACT, SAT, or college placement exam (ACCUPLACER) score(s) to place into eligible courses.

-Students may enroll in academic and career and technical courses in accordance with guidelines of The Alabama Community College System.
+Students may enroll in academic, career, and technical courses in accordance with the guidelines of The Alabama Community College System.

 Exceptions may be granted by the Chancellor of The Alabama Community College System for students documented as gifted according to standards included in the Alabama Administrative Code §290-8-9.12.
 Exceptions apply only to requirement A and B.